-- Rezone the 2.6-acre, county-owned site, 8818 Georgia Avenue, from R-60 zone to CRN-1.0, C-0, R-1.0, H-60 to allow flexibility for future development of medium-density housing. - Explore the creation of a new park facility, including an urban ecology center that promotes health and wellness, and encourages the active celebration of nature.
+- Rezone the 2.6-acre, county-owned site, 8818 Georgia Avenue (Lot 9), from R-60 zone to CRN-1.0, C-0, R-1.0, H-60 to allow flexibility for future development of medium-density housing. - If the Montgomery County Health and Human Services vacates its offices located at 8818 Georgia Avenue (former Woodside Elementary School), the building should continue as a public facility, to be used for one of the following (but not limited to): - o a school - o a park facility - o housing with a substantial affordable component. - B. Parks - Urban Recreational Park and Community Gardens 2-3 acres